nate-gillman/fourier-head/README.md

 print(tensor_output.shape)  # Expected shape: (32, 18)
 ```

+If you're looking for an example to cannibalize for your own experiments, we recommend you start with the [synthetic toy example](/toy-example-synthetic/README.md), since the implementation is minimalist and self-contained.

 ### Technical usage notes

 - In the paper, the main use case for the Fourier head is as a drop-in replacement for the linear classification head.
-Accordingly, our implementation of the Fourier head outputs the <em>inverse softmax</em> of the categorical distribution
+Accordingly, our implementation of the Fourier head outputs the <em>inverse softmax</em> (i.e. the log) of the categorical distribution
 that you obtain from quantizing the learned continuous PDF.
 In other words: to obtain the continuous-looking Fourier head
 PMFs as in the paper, you need to apply `softmax` to the output of our `Fourier_Head`.
 - Some older versions of PyTorch can't execute `torch.nn.functional.conv1d` on complex-valued tensors.